Virginia-iGEM/generator-igemwiki/README.md

 At this point, you've installed all the necessary packages, and set up your project, and you can start working.

+Before you move on, if you haven't already, you should commit your changes to Git and push to your repository:

+- `git init` in your project folder to create a new GitHub repository
+- `git add .` to add all the files currently in the repository
+- `git commit -m "Initial commit"` to create your first commit
+- `git remote add origin https://github.com/username/reponame` to link your repository to GitHub
+- `git push -u origin master` to push your information to GitHub

 ## Usage

 Once the project is set up, you are ready to use `igem-wikibrick`, our build-and-upload tool.
 See the [igem-wikibrick tutorial](https://github.com/Virginia-iGEM/igem-wikibrick/tree/master/docs/tutorial)